cuckoo-network/cuckoo/packages/home/docs/01-cuckoo-network.md

 4. Facilitate governance
 5. Separate from stable-coin miner task rewards

+🪂 Airdrop:

+- Get free $CAI from https://cuckoo.network/portal/airdrop?referer=CuckooNetworkHQ
+- Refer friends with your referral link, get _30%_ of their airdrops.

-🌊 Get Cuckoo Testnet Token
+🌊 For Developers, Get Cuckoo Testnet Token

 - Visit the [Faucet](https://cuckoo.network/tg)
 - Use the `/faucet` command
 - Check your transaction at [Cuckoo Scan](https://scan.cuckoo.network/)
 - Generate images with `/imagine a cute dog`
-- Done!

 🔗 Useful links: